t-snyder/tech-blog/_posts/2024-12-01-Learn-06-Encrypt-Etcd-Minikube.md

 ---
 layout: readme
-title: 06 - Learn-06-Advanced-Gateway-API
+title: 06 - Learn-06-Encrypt-Etcd-Minikube
-permalink: /learn-06/
 pinned: false
 excerpt: The purpose of the prototype is to provide a deployment of the Kubernetes Apiserver where the etcd store is encrypted.
 ---
 Github Project: [https://github.com/t-snyder/learn-06-encrypt-etcd-minikube](https://github.com/t-snyder/learn-06-encrypt-etcd-minikube)